Tiffany Burghart worked in partnership with Visit Idaho to create this Travel Tip.

 - Plenty of snacks and water

-- A basic winter emergency kit including extra layers, food, water, and blankets just in case
+- A basic winter emergency kit including extra layers, food, water and blankets just in case

-Planning Tips for Craters of the Moon
+Planning Tips for Craters of the Moon in Winter

 - Dogs are not allowed on the groomed ski track.

 My only regret?
-Not planning to spend more time in this park.
+Not planning to spend more time in Craters of the Moon in winter.

 Feature image credited to Tiffany Burghart.

-Tiffany Burghart is a blogger, photographer, and content creator at The Stoke Fam and on Instagram where she empowers families to get out and explore together while building stronger relationships with their growing children and tweens.
+Tiffany Burghart is a blogger, photographer and content creator at The Stoke Fam and on Instagram, where she empowers families to get out and explore together while building stronger relationships with their growing children and tweens.

 Published on January 31, 2023